Embarrassingly Parallel Inference for Gaussian Processes: Experimental evaluation

 The IS-MOE uses importance sampled weights to average over partitions.
 In the minibatch setting, these weights and the samples themselves are obtained using a stochastic approximation.
 It is reasonable to question whether either the calculation of importance weights, or the up-weighting of the likelihood to obtain a stochastic approximation, affect the performance.
 In other words -- would we do as well using uniform weights or avoiding the stochastic approximation?
 As we see in Table~\ref{table:weight_compare} (which uses the same synthetic dataset as above, with $J=10$, $K=10$ and $B=1000$), using importance samples with reweighted likelihood minibatches results in better predictive performance than either not upweighting the minibatched likelihood or using uniform weights to combine predictions.

 A final difference from the RBCM is the choice of the distribution over partitions that the IS-MOE is able to explore.
 The IS-MOE uses a distribution based on covariate location, while the RBCM generates its single partition uniformly.
-To evaluate the importance of this, we use the same synthetic dataset to train two variants of the IS-MOE: one that uses a Gaussian mixture model to partition data, and one which uses random, uniform partitions.
-As before, we used $J=10$, $K=10$ and $B=1000$.
-We can see in Table~\ref{table:gmm_compare} that we indeed perform better when we place structure in the input clustering as opposed to purely random partitioning.
+To evaluate the impact of using covariate location to guide the partitioning, we explore two variants of the IS-MOE model: one that uses a Gaussian mixture model to partition data, and one which uses random, uniform partitions.
+We tested these two methods on two synthetic datasets.
+The first was the synthetic dataset described above, with 100-dimensional inputs sampled from a mixture of 50 Gaussians.
+The second used the same kernel, but used 100-dimensional inputs with each dimension sampled uniformly from a $ \mbox{Uniform}(-1,1) $ distribution.
+For both cases, our IS-MOE model used $J=10$, $K=10$ and $B=1000$; note that the number of clusters used does not match the number of generating clusters.
+As we can see in Table~\ref{table:gmm_unif_compare}, when the input data exhibits clustering behavior, we perform better when we place structure in the input clustering as opposed to purely random partitioning.
+When there is no structure (i.e.\ the inputs are sampled from a uniform distribution) there is no significant difference between the two models.
+This suggests that using a GMM is a reasonable default choice, since it can take advantage of any structure in the input space but does not degrade performance in the absense of structure.

-Next we wish to understand how our method behaves under different parameter settings.
-Again, using the same synthetic data set, we examine the behavior of our method when increasing $ J $ under different settings of $ K $ and $ B $.
-Figure~\ref{fig:njk_synthetic} shows that the optimal settings for the best predictive performance are when $ J $ and $ B $ are high while $ K $ is low, though we can still obtain good results when these settings are relaxed to something less computationally burdensome to run.